ColeABritton/Creating-Users-Group-Policy-And-Managing-Accounts/README.md

 </p>

 <h1>Creating Users with Powershell, Configuring Group Policy, and Managing Accounts Within Active Directroy in Azure.</h1>
-This tutorial will focus on allowing non-administrive users to connect via Remote Desktop Connection to the Client VM, create a bulk of users in Powershell,   .<br />
+This tutorial will focus on further configuring Active Directory to simulate a real world environment by creating a bulk of users, editing group policies, managing accounts, and observing logs within Event Viewer.<br />

 <h2>Environments and Technologies Used</h2>